 Articles 72 & 73: Payment Transactions

 The questions stated previously are important in light of article 72 and 73 of the PSD2.
 Article 72 states in part:

-This is important, as article 73 states in part “in the case of an unauthorized payment transaction, the payer’s payment service provider refunds the payer the amount of the unauthorized payment transaction immediately, and in any event no later than by the end of the following business day, after noting or being notified of the transaction, except where the payer’s payment service provider has reasonable grounds for suspecting fraud and communicates those grounds to the relevant national authority in writing.”
+“In the case of an unauthorised payment transaction, the payer’s payment service provider refunds the payer the amount of the unauthorised payment transaction immediately, and in any event no later than by the end of the following business day, after noting or being notified of the transaction, except where the payer’s payment service provider has reasonable grounds for suspecting fraud and communicates those grounds to the relevant national authority in writing.”

-So, basically, if you cannot document that the security around your transaction was strong enough you are liable for the entire amount.
-In PSD2 terms, this is generally known as the “liability shift”, where fraud goes from being something that the end-user has to prove to something that the payment service provider or merchant has to provide didn’t take place.
+When put together, this means that if you cannot provide sufficient documentation proving that the security around your transaction was strong enough, you are liable for the entire amount.
+In PSD2 terms, this is generally known as the “liability-shift”, where fraud goes from being something that the end-user has to prove, to something that the payment service provider or merchant has to provide didn’t take place.